fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 Resources is a generic term for anything we might interact with on the internet with a URL.
 Examples include images, videos, HTML files, or even applications themselves.

 ### What is statelessness?
 Why is it an issue with HTTP?
 Statelessness in the context of a protocol means that each request/response pair is independent of another - request/response pairs have no context or knowledge of the data transmitted in other request/response pairs.
-This is helpful for HTTP, in that information _does not need to be persisted between requests_.
+This is helpful for HTTP, in that information _does not need to be persisted between requests_, and if a request is not successful, there is no clean-up required.
 However, this is means that from an application developer perspective, providing a user experience that simulates statefulness can be difficult - an application that requires authentication via signing needs to remember that the user is signed it as they issue additional requests.

 ### How can we manage state with HTTP?
 HTTP is a stateless protocol, meaning that each request/response pair is a unique entity, and independent of any other request/response pair.
 However, there are methods that we can use to simulate statefulness in applications using HTTP.